NISYSLAB/Emory-BMI-GSoC/README.md

 **Mentor:** Mahmoud Zeydabadinezhad (mzeydab -at- emory.edu) and Babak Mahmoudi (b.mahmoudi -at- emory.edu)

-**Overview:** Neuroshare (www.neuroshare.org) is an organization that created data file format specifications for neurophysiology, including nf3 format.
+**Overview:** Neuroshare (www.neuroshare.org) is an organization that created data file format specifications for neurophysiology.
 There are commercial viewers for this file format.
 We aim to create an open-source Python package to read, view and perform basic analysis of neurophysiological files and neuroimaging data.
 Memory efficiency and speed will be two key aspects of this package.

-**Current Status:** This is a new project, although a research prototype is currently implemented.
+**Current Status:** This is a new project.
+We are working on the early stages of a research prototype.
+However, we do not have anything implemented yet.

-**Expected Outcomes:** The goal of the project is to develop a Python based package that can read the nf3 files and display the contents efficiently.
+**Expected Outcomes:** The goal of the project is to develop a Python based package that can read the data file formats for neurophysiologys and display the contents efficiently.
 Users should be able to install and use this package by “pip install” command.
 By the end of this project, we expect that the developments from the contributor to be integrated into the existing workflows of the research prototype.
 When implemented as a full-time project, the contributor may consider adding more advanced signal processing tools to the package.

 **Required Skills:** Python